murilovarges/HumanActionRecognition2DPoses/readme.md

 ## License
-HAR2dPoses is Apache 2.0 licensed, as found in the LICENSE file.
+This project is Apache 2.0 licensed, as found in the LICENSE file.

 ### Acknowledgements
 We thank NVIDIA Corporation for the donation of the GPU used in this study.
 This study was financed in part by CAPES - Brazil (Finance Code 001).